tenet-ac-za/safire.ac.za-website/content/technical/resources/configuring-shibboleth-service-provider-for-safire.md

 To allow the Shibboleth SP to find a suitable identity provider for a user, you will need a discovery service.
 There are a number of options available:

  * The [Shibboleth Embedded Discovery Service](http://shibboleth.net/products/embedded-discovery-service.html) can be used as-is, or customised to create a discovery service that matches your site's look and feel.
- * Both [eduTEAMS](https://wiki.geant.org/display/ED/Discovery+Service) and [Seamless Access](https://seamlessaccess.org/) provide Javascript-based discovery services that are served from a CDN.
+ * Both [eduGAIN DSX](https://wiki.geant.org/display/eduGAIN/Embedded+Discovery) and [Seamless Access](https://seamlessaccess.org/) provide Javascript-based discovery services that are served from a CDN.
  * Anything else supporting the [SAML2 IdP Discovery Protocol](https://wiki.oasis-open.org/security/IdpDiscoSvcProtonProfile).

 The Shibboleth EDS is a good choice if all you're trying to do is authenticate South African institutions, but we'd recommend looking at Seamless Access for most use cases.